 Moms aren’t interested in that.
 “10 signs that your child is suffering from extreme happiness”.
 That would certainly be an unusual or unexpected title.
 Parents might be inclined to hand over their email for that.
 “How to tell if your child is musically gifted”.
-You Google the topic, read up on it, and make a little one or two-page PDF that a graphic designer puts together.
+Google the topic, read up on it and make a little one or two-page PDF that a graphic designer puts together.
 Parents might be willing to hand over their email for that.

 Using a Call to Action Button to Build Your Email List

 A great lead generator can simply be a persuasive call to action button, on your website.
 A few examples are…